robyftp/Tree/README.md

-## How many hipsters does it take to change a lightbulb?
-Oh, it's a really obscure number.
-You've probably never heard of it.
+## Why don't you find hippopotamuses hiding in trees?
+## They're really good at it.